-Tiffany Muller is Executive Director of End Citizens United.
+Tiffany Muller is the President and Executive Director of End Citizens United.
 Tiffany came to End Citizens United with a record of empowering the progressive grassroots to achieve ambitious goals – and is excited to bring her talents to help end Citizens United and get big money out of politics.

 Tiffany became the first openly gay public official in Kansas in 2004 – as a member of the Topeka City Council where she led the efforts to expand anti-discrimination protections.
 Since serving the city of Topeka, Tiffany has worked at all levels of progressive politics, taking on many tough assignments along the way.